alex-gutev/live_cell_extension/README.md

    `mutable: true` allows the property values to be set via the `MutableCell`'s returned by the properties of the generated extension, however directly modifying a property on the instance will not notify the observers of the cell even if `mutable: true` is provided in the annotation.
-2. `MutableCell` accessors are generated only for which there is a field formal parameter in the unnamed constructor of the class.
+2. `MutableCell` accessors are generated only for properties for which there is a field formal parameter in the unnamed constructor of the class.
 That's why an accessor for `fullName` is not generated.
 3. A `ValueCell` extension is still generated even when `mutable: true` is given.
 That's why in the above you can still access the `fullName` property directly on the cell and observe it, but you